saibotsivad/minimist-json/README.md

 # minimist-json

-Whatever args you pass in are streamed out as JSON.
+You pass in args, and it comes out as JSON.
 That's it.

-It's a literal pass-through for [minimist](https://www.npmjs.com/package/minimist).

 For example: